exakat/exakat/docs/Rules.rst

 Use `'str_repeat() <http://www.php.net/str_repeat>`_ or `'str_pad() <http://www.php.net/str_pad>`_ instead of making a loop.

 Making a loop to repeat the same concatenation is actually much longer than using `'str_repeat() <http://www.php.net/str_repeat>`_.
 As soon as the loop repeats more than twice, `'str_repeat() <http://www.php.net/str_repeat>`_ is much faster.
-With arrays of 30, the difference is significative, though the whole operation is short by itself.
+With arrays of 30, the difference is significant, though the whole operation is short by itself.

 .. code-block:: php